SonahLab/twitch-chat-hit-counter/course-material/MODULE_2.md

 #

-## Exercise 4: BATCH Message Kafka Consumer
+## Exercise 4: Kafka Batch Consumer
 ![](assets/module2/images/exercise3.svg)<br>

 Spring Kafka autoconfigures `KafkaTemplate` and `ConcurrentKafkaListenerContainerFactory` for us.
 If Spring sees that the developer doesn't set a field, it usually uses _some_ default value.